 If this guy NH, who makes 300,000 after three year**s, blew up his account five or six times and now he’s a success, think about all the people who aren’t successes, and they just blow up their accounts, and they don’t keep learning.
 This is the key.
 “Learning from my mistakes and learning from your teachings.”
 You always have to be thinking about learning even through the losses.
 Sadly, too many people give up when they have some small losses, you know?

-Did you really think that it was gonna be easy to be a millionaire?
+Did you really think that it was gonna be easy to become successful?
 You thought that there would be no losses?
-You thought that you could just copy all my trades and become a millionaire?
+You thought that you could just copy all my trades?
 That’s incorrect.
 All of my top students don’t copy my trades.
 None of them do.
 They are self-sufficient.
 What I teach, and I specifically say this in practically every video and every watch list and every trade alert, don’t chase alerts.
 Don’t follow anybody’s alerts or anybody’s picks.
 The reason I share them is to show you a guide of how I’m thinking.
 Why am I getting into a trade?
 Why am I getting out?
 What could I have done better?

 Sometimes, I see a lot of people hold these penny stocks for days or even weeks and they try and make 2, 3, 500%.
 Sometimes they nail it, especially lately, the market’s been on fire.
 But the vast majority of time, if you go for home runs and grand slams, you’re gonna fall flat on your face.
 For me, I’d much rather go for singles and doubles if you like my baseball analogy.